aidenplauche/i-am-the-backend/README.md

 No?
 Oh...

 Well, anyway, think of this as an "Advanced REST Server" - one where you can say "why modify the backend, or intercept the request, or monitor the system, when I AM the backend!?" and laugh maniacally like some kind of evil silicon magician.

+## How to Run
+- Just `cargo run`!
+- If you're on WSL on Ubuntu 24, you'll need to run `unset WAYLAND_DISPLAY` to launch.